 The High School Senior grant awards \$200.00 to students enrolled in programs leading to a diploma and \$300.00 to students enrolled in programs leading to an associate or bachelor's degree.
 The grant is applicable to the first term of study.
 An additional \$200.00 will be awarded to students who demonstrates evidence of having completed high school with a cumulative GPA of 3.2 or higher.
-To be eligible, students must meet the requirements described below:

 - 1. Have completed high school in the year they were admitted to NUC University, - 2.
-Complete the Institutional Grant Application before the end of their first academic term,

-- 3. Be a resident of Puerto Rico and/or enrolled at NUC University South Florida Campus - 4.
+Complete the Institutional Grant Application before the end of their first academic term, - 3.
+Be a resident of Puerto Rico and/or enrolled at NUC University South Florida Campus - 4.
 Maintain satisfactory academic progress, - 5.
 Complete all courses enrolled in the first term of studies.